 For the desalinated water you may want to use an activated carbon filter like TAPP 2 Twist for better taste.
 In case of contaminated water, use a more expensive water filter.
-See the guide on http://todosobreelagua.com.
+See the water filter guide.
 Avoid reverse osmosis if you can due to water wastage.

-Get a refillable water such as Retap and fill it up from your home or fountains instead of buying bottled water.
+Get a refillable water bottle and fill it up from your home or fountains instead of buying bottled water.

 Filtered water refill taps